DuckyZebra/Info/README.md

 just some Roblox stuff, textures, "NYF!" game source code, etc

-a link: https://www.dropbox.com/scl/fo/271mllhyq9xawrgzd9328/AN1xsmCggXwazyVgpYb73BE?rlkey=ybcazalxmrg2tv89rurjcwdp...  but, you need to guess the last character in the link (...), for your riddle: what it is, your natural head's ornament?
+a link: https://www.dropbox.com/scl/fo/21h3c09ygscycdo9r24qz/AHsJsrxfgLXF9R8g5bkZQ7I?rlkey=5nbygsm82wpx9739xrhmcbmo...  but, you need to guess the last character in the link (...), for your riddle: what it is, we call it The Great ... in Africa (a number)?
 The word starts on that missing letter.
 Paste the link + the missing letter and the link will work